 The doctor will ask about your symptoms and health history.
 You will also be asked how you hurt your wrist.
 A physical exam will be done.
 It will focus on your wrist.

-It can be hard to tell the difference between a wrist sprain and a fracture or dislocation of one of the small wrist bones.
-See your doctor if there is any deformity, swelling, or if you are unable to move your wrist or hand.
+It can be hard to tell a wrist sprain from a fracture or dislocation of one of the small wrist bones.
+Pictures of the wrist may be taken.
+This can be done with:

 - MRI scan

 - CT scan